 Phase 2: Reopening in a new normal

-Now that you’re prepared to reopen, it’s time to get ready to announce your reopening.
+Now that you’re prepared to reopen, it’s time to get ready to craft your reopening announcement.
 The work you’ve done to answer the questions above will help you greatly in this exercise, as you’ll want to reference that information as you update your online presence and prepare to make your big reopening announcement.

 Update your website

 Before you make any big announcements, you’ll want to update your website with all of the information you’ve compiled about your new normal procedures.
-When you do announce, your customers will have a lot of questions and they’ll appreciate you directing them to your website, which will already be populated with lots of helpful information.
+When you do make your announcement, your customers will have a lot of questions and they’ll appreciate you directing them to your website, which will already be populated with lots of helpful information.

 Use these tips to ensure your website is helpful for potential customers assessing if they’re ready to do business with you as coronavirus restrictions are eased: